burcelee/the_devil_and_the_deep_blue_sea/README.md

   The first used only major and minor revision.
   Therefore all 3 term versions come after all 2 term versions.
 -

+Build instructions:

+To print out copy of all US/RU cards:
+1. Open data/cards.fods
+2. Run macro to export all pages to csv
+3. Open cmp project file in CardMaker
+4. Export in CardMaker

+To create a tabletop simulator deck:
+1. Open data/cards.fods
+2. Run macro to export all pages to csv
+3. Open cmp project file in CardMaker
+4. Set either RU or US starter deck as default for each layout.
+5. File -> Export project to Images
+6. Use TTS deck editor to create the deck: https://kb.tabletopsimulator.com/custom-content/custom-deck/